-AnQiCMS Template Inheritance Secrets:{% extends %}Does the blank line before the tag really affect the child template?
+The mystery of AnQiCMS template inheritance:{% extends %}Does the blank line before the tag really affect the child template?

-In website content operation and development, efficiency and maintainability are our core pursuits.AnQiCMS (AnQiCMS) is a powerful assistant for many small and medium-sized enterprises and content operation teams, with its high-performance architecture based on the Go language and flexible template system.The Anqi CMS adopts syntax similar to Django template engine, making template creation both powerful and easy to use.Among them, template inheritance (Template Inheritance) is undoubtedly a powerful tool for improving development efficiency and ensuring consistency in the site style.
+In website content operation and development, efficiency and maintainability are our core pursuits.AnQiCMS (AnQiCMS) relies on its high-performance architecture based on the Go language and flexible template system, becoming a powerful assistant for many small and medium-sized enterprises and content operation teams.The AnQi CMS adopts a syntax similar to the Django template engine, making template creation both powerful and easy to learn.Among them, template inheritance is undoubtedly a powerful tool to improve development efficiency and ensure consistency of the site style.

-However, when using this powerful feature, a seemingly insignificant detail often confuses developers: in sub-templates,{% extends %}If a blank line or any other content appears before the label, will it affect the normal inheritance of the template?
-Put it straightforwardly:Yes, it will have a very significant impact!
+However, when using this powerful feature, a seemingly trivial detail often confuses developers: in sub-templates,{% extends %}If there is a blank line or any other content before the tag, will it affect the normal inheritance of the template?
+Put it straightforwardly:Yes, it will have a great impact!

-Let's briefly review the working principle of template inheritance in AnQiCMS.Imagine that your website has a unified layout including header, footer, sidebar, and other fixed elements, with only the content area in the middle changing according to different pages.This is where template inheritance comes into play.
+Let's briefly review the working principle of template inheritance in AnQiCMS.Imagine that your website has a unified layout, including header, footer, sidebar, and other fixed elements, with only the content area in the middle changing according to different pages.At this point, template inheritance comes into play.

-For example, a basic onebase.htmlit might look like this:
+For example, a basicbase.htmlIt might look like this:

 <!DOCTYPE html>